apache/jena-site/source/documentation/tdb/assembler.md

 SPARQL queries operate over an
 [RDF dataset](http://www.w3.org/TR/sparql11-query/#rdfDataset "http://www.w3.org/TR/rdf-sparql-query/#rdfDataset"),
-which is a unnamed, default graph and zero or more named graphs.
+which is an unnamed, default graph and zero or more named graphs.

 Having the description in a file means that the data that the application is going to work on can be changed without changing the